Man accused of pub shooting tells court he ‘took clothes to woman’s house’

 Connor Chapman denies murdering Elle Edwards outside a pub in Wirral last Christmas Eve.

-The man accused of murdering a beautician outside a pub on Christmas Eve took all his clothes to a woman’s house after discovering he was wanted for the murder, he has told a court.
+The man accused of murdering a beautician outside a pub on Christmas Eve took all his clothes to a woman’s house after discovering police wanted to speak to him, he told a court.

 Connor Chapman, 23, allegedly murdered Elle Edwards, 26, by opening fire with a Skorpion sub-machine gun outside the Lighthouse in Wallasey Village, Wirral, Merseyside, just before midnight on December 24 last year.